-Any notice of redemption of the Bonds delivered in accordance the County New Money Resolution may be conditional and if any condition stated in the notice of redemption shall not have been satisfied on or prior to the redemption date, said notice: (i) will be of no force and effect; (ii) the District will not be required to redeem such Bonds; (iii) the redemption will not be made and (iv) the Paying Agent will within a reasonable time thereafter give notice to the persons and in the manner in which the conditional notice of redemption was given, that such condition or conditions were not met and that the redemption was cancelled.
+Any notice of redemption of the Tax Credit Bonds delivered in accordance the County New Money Resolution may be conditional and if any condition stated in the notice of redemption shall not have been satisfied on or prior to the redemption date, said notice: (i) will be of no force and effect, (ii) the District will not be required to redeem such Tax Credit Bonds; (iii) the redemption will not be made and (iv) the Paying Agent will within a reasonable time thereafter give notice to the persons and in the manner in which the conditional notice of redemption was given, that such condition or conditions were not met and that the redemption was cancelled.

-The District may rescind any optional redemption and notice thereof for any reason on any date prior to or on the date fixed for redemption by causing written notice of the rescission to be given to the Owners of the Bonds so called for redemption.
+The District may rescind any redemption and notice thereof for any reason on any date prior to or on the date fixed for redemption by causing written notice of the rescission to be given to the Owners of the Tax Credit Bonds or, if stripped, related Principal Strip Certificate and Tax Credit Certificate, so called for redemption.
 Notice of rescission of redemption will be given in the same manner in which notice of redemption was originally given.
-The actual receipt by the Owner of any Bond of notice of such rescission will not be a condition precedent to rescission, and failure to receive such notice or any defect in such notice will not affect the validity of the rescission.
+The actual receipt by the Owner of any Tax Credit Bond or, if stripped, related Principal Strip Certificate and Tax Credit Certificate, of notice of such rescission will not be a condition precedent to rescission, and failure to receive such notice or any defect in such notice will not affect the validity of the rescission.